-“A popular and beautiful trail traversing the length this red sandstone canyon.”
+“A popular and beautiful trail traversing the length of this red sandstone canyon.”

 — Janice Shepherd

-Dogs must be under voice command and should be leashed during winter (Dec 1st to May 1st) when desert bighorn sheep are present.
+Dogs must be leashed in the lower 5 miles of Big Dominguez and lower 3 miles of Little Dominguez to protect desert bighorn sheep.
 Read signs at trailhead for possible changes in policy.
 Bicycles or mechanized equipment of any kind are NOT allowed in wilderness areas.

 Features: Birding — Fall Colors — River/Creek — Spring — Views — Waterfall — Wildflowers — Wildlife — Commonly Backpacked

 Dominguez Canyon Wilderness offers scenic canyons and mesas carved in sandstone, cascading streams, waterfalls, spectacular geologic features, desert bighorn sheep, Native American rock art and historic structures from early mining settlements.